You searched for:

 So passive RFID systems that rely on near-field communication (typically low- and high-frequency systems) have a shorter read range than those that use far field communication (UHF and microwave systems).

-Examples include the spatial organization of army-ant raids, the regulation of numbers of worker ants on odor trails, and certain aspects of the thermoregulation of nests.
+The transfer of information among groups of individuals of a kind that cannot be transmitted from a single individual to another: Examples of mass communication include the spatial organization of army ant raids, the regulation of numbers of worker ants on odor trails, and certain aspects of the thermoregulation of nests.